yusefmosiah/choir-collective/docs/levels/level3.md

 ## The Chorus Cycle

-The AEIOU-Y cycle isn't just a sequence of steps - it's a resonant cavity that amplifies understanding.
+The AEIOU-Y cycle isn't just a sequence of steps - it's a resonant cavity that amplifies understanding across the network.
 Each step creates specific frequencies:

 - Action: Pure initial response
 - Experience: Context resonance
 - Intention: Goal alignment